About Te-Qu

 Empowerment

-We create real opportunities for underrepresented artists to own their craft, share their stories, and grow their impact.
+We create real opportunities for artists to own their work, earn from it, and build something lasting.

 Respect

-From ethical sourcing to creative collaboration, respect guides everything we do — for people, for art, for process.
+From sourcing to collaboration, respect guides everything we do.

 Integrity

-We honor our word, protect creative value, and do what's right — even when it's not easy.
+We stand on our word, protect creative value, and do what is right even when it is not easy.

 Our Story

-Born in Little Village and inspired by Pilsen, Te-Qu started with a vision: to create opportunities for local artists from neighborhoods rich in culture but often overlooked in commerce.
-Founder Daniel Silva combines logistics experience with street-level creativity to build a brand that connects art, apparel, and identity — using fashion as a vehicle for change.
+Born in Little Village and inspired by Pilsen, Te Qu started with a vision to create real opportunities for local artists from neighborhoods rich in culture but often overlooked in commerce.

 Meet Our Founder - Daniel M Silva